 Applications are scored on holistic admissions criteria rather than just good grades and high scores on admissions testing.
 We consider academic performance, especially in the sciences, video recorded interview responses, volunteerism, and work experience.

-Generally, there are between 90 to 130 applicants each BSN application period.
 We accept 48 students each fall and spring semester; this number is subject to change depending on resources and needs.

 We do not use a waiting list.
 We do offer a few alternate positions to students who are well-qualified but have fewer admissions qualifications than the majority of the applicant pool.
 These students will be contacted if space becomes available for them for that application cycle.